-Keeping aside the advantages of Windows update, some users will not like to enable auto Windows updates, mainly because Windows Update is data consuming.
+Keeping aside the advantages of Windows updates, some users will not like to enable auto Windows updates, mainly because Windows Update is data-consuming.
 And as well it might take up system resources while on critical work.

 In Windows 8.1 and earlier Windows Operating System, Microsoft allowed users to turn off auto-updates completely from the “Action Center.”

-But unfortunately, Microsoft did not give any option for users to turn off Windows update in Windows 10.
+But unfortunately, Microsoft did not give any option for users to turn off Windows updates in Windows 10.

 Are you wondering why Microsoft didn’t provide an option to Turn Off Windows Update in Windows 10?